Collection: The Clone Wars [Season 2]

 Articulation Details: ball-socket neck (1), ball-jointed left shoulder (2), ball-jointed right shoulder (2), swivel left shoulder cuff (1), swivel right shoulder cuff (1), ball-jointed left elbow (2), ball-jointed right elbow (2), swivel left wrist (1), swivel right wrist (1), ball-jointed torso (2), swivel left hip (1), swivel right hip (1), ball-jointed left knee (2), ball-jointed right knee (2), ball-jointed left ankle (2), ball-jointed right ankle (2)

 Accessory Count: 3

-Accessory Details: droid blaster, Anakin Skywalker/Rotta The Huttlet/Ahsoka Tano hologram, removable "glittering" eyes
+Accessory Details: droid blaster, Anakin Skywalker/Rotta The Huttlet/Ahsoka Tano hologram, removable "glittering" photoreceptors

 Date Stamp: 2008